-To give you a headstart here are my free blog resources that I created to help new bloggers grow their blogs.
+To give you a headstart here are the free blog resources that I created to help new bloggers grow their blogs.

-So, here are those common blogging mistakes that most beginners make.13 BLOGGING MISTAKES TO AVOID AT ALL COSTS!
-Click To Tweet
+So, here are those common blogging mistakes that most beginners make.

 Along with each mistake, I have also shared my blogging tips and tricks that you can apply to avoid these blogging mistakes.

-I hope you now have clarity of what you should not do when blogging.
+I hope you now have clarity on what you should not do when blogging.